robotusers/cakephp-excel/README.md

 ]
 ```

 Each column is represented as a property.
 Values are `string` by default.
-Row number is represented as `_row` property which is also a primary key of a table.

 You may also map columns to custom properties and types.